namanomar/namanomar/README.md

 - 👋 Hi, I’m Naman Omar
 -  I’m interested in web and android Development
-- 🌱 I’m currently learning in IIIT KOTTAYAM
+- 🌱 I’m currently learning at IIIT KOTTAYAM
 - 📫 How to reach me : omarnaman33@gmail.com